thunderchuck/shrink-ray/README.md

 ### Introduction

 shrink-ray.pl looks through all the video files in the given directories and retranscodes them if it deems them too big.
+It uses HandBrackCLI's "High Profile".

 ### Caveats